fchastanet/webpack-tutorial/README.md

 Points of attention:
 - .babelrc modules property set to false in order to user es6 import/export, it will be useful for [Tree shaking](https://webpack.js.org/guides/tree-shaking/) to work
 -
-### Part 2: Webpack prod config
+### Part 2: bigger app and Webpack prod config

-Aim: cut the web config in two config files (prod & development)
+Aim 1: add highcharts lib on App1 and powerbi lib on App2 and see performance issues Aim 2: cut the web config in two config files (prod & development)

 configure prod environment :
 - remove web-dev-server